Female entrepreneurs: History by country

+United States

+Pre 1900

 The first female-owned business in the United States is recorded in 1739 when Eliza Lucas Pinckney took over her family's plantations in South Carolina when she was 16 years old.
 In the 18th and 19th centuries, women operated small businesses that they attained from inheritance or to supplement their income.
 In many cases, they were trying to avoid poverty or were replacing the income from the loss of a spouse.
 At that time, the ventures that these women undertook were not thought of as entrepreneurial.
 Many of them had to focus on their domestic responsibilities.
 For instance, with longstanding and significant barriers to educational and alternative employment opportunities, Black women were historically relegated to low-paying jobs and domestic work—particularly in the Jim Crow South.
 As a result, Black women of the early 20th century developed entrepreneurial niches in dressmaking, Black hair care, private home domestic work and midwifery.
 Lower levels of wealth, access to capital, racial discrimination and inadequate networks have been and continue to be barriers to entrepreneurship women of colour face.

-The term entrepreneur is used to describe individuals who have ideas for products and/or services that they turn into a working business.
-In earlier times, this term was reserved for men.
+The term entrepreneur describes individuals who have ideas for products and/or services that they turn into a viable business.
+Historically, this term was reserved for men.

 Women became more involved in the business world only when the idea of women in business became palatable to the general public; however, this does not mean that there were no female entrepreneurs until that time.
-In the 17th century, Dutch colonists who came to what is now known as New York City, operated under a matriarchal society.
-In this society, many women inherited money and lands, and through this inheritance, became business owners.
+In the 17th century, Dutch colonists in New Netherland (now New York City) operated under a matriarchal society in which many women inherited money and land and, through this inheritance, became business owners.
 One of the most successful women of this time was Margaret Hardenbrook Philipse, who was a merchant, a shipowner, and was involved in the trading of goods.

 During the mid-18th century, it was popular for women to own certain businesses like brothels, alehouses, taverns, and retail shops.
-Most of these businesses were not perceived with good reputations because it was considered shameful for women to be in these positions.
-Society frowned upon women involved in such businesses; because they detracted from the women's supposed gentle and frail nature.
-During the 18th and 19th centuries, more women came out from under the oppression of society's limits, and began to emerge into the public eye.
-Despite the disapproval of society, women such as Rebecca Lukens flourished.
+Most of these businesses were not perceived as having good reputations because it was considered shameful for women to be in these positions.
+Society frowned upon women involved in such businesses because they detracted from the women's supposed gentle and frail nature.
+During the 18th and 19th centuries, more women came out from under the oppression of society's limits and began to emerge into the public eye.
+Despite societal disapproval, women such as Rebecca Lukens flourished.
 In 1825, Lukens took over the family business, Brandywine Iron Works & Nail Factory, and turned it into a profit-generating steel business.